UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

+> **Note:** If there is a newline (the `enter` character) in the clipboard
+> when you are pasting into the terminal,
+> you will be asked if you are sure you want to paste
+> since this newline will act as if you pressed `enter`
+> and run the command.
+> As a guideline you can press `Paste anyway`
+> unless you are sure you don't want this to happen.

 Let's also check which version of git was installed:

 ```